Difference-in-Differences with Sample Selection: Simulation

 \section{Simulation}

-This section presents simulation evidence of the bias induced by sample selection on the usual DiD estimates and the feasibility of the identification and estimation procedures for the partial identification of $\tau_{OOO}$ proposed above.
-The data generating process (DGP) considered is,
+This section presents simulation evidence of the bias induced by sample selection on the standard DiD estimates.
+It further demonstrates the feasibility of the identification and estimation procedures for partially identifying the ATTs of the different latent groups ($\tau_{OOO}$, $\tau_{ONO}$, $\tau_{NOO}$ and $\tau_{NNO}$) proposed above.
+The main data generating process (DGP) used in the simulations is as follows,